Patient education: Ulcerative colitis (Beyond the Basics)

 You will likely need a procedure that allows your doctor to look inside your colon, such as sigmoidoscopy or colonoscopy.
 These tests allow your doctor to take tissue samples from the colon, which can confirm ulcerative colitis and rule out other conditions that have similar symptoms, including Crohn disease, diverticulitis, and certain infections.
 (See "Patient education: Colonoscopy (Beyond the Basics)" and "Patient education: Flexible sigmoidoscopy (Beyond the Basics)".)

 The two main goals of treatment for ulcerative colitis are to:

 For most people, ulcerative colitis has a frustrating pattern of flares and remissions.
 However, about 15 percent of people who have an initial attack will remain in remission without medications, possibly for the rest of their life.
-(See "Management of severe ulcerative colitis".)
+(See "Management of severe ulcerative colitis in adults".)